lamhq/tech-notes/devops/aws/2-compute/3-serverless.md

 ## Run Your Code on AWS Lambda

-AWS Lambda lets you run code without provisioning or managing servers or containers.
+AWS Lambda is a service that lets you run code without provisioning or managing servers or containers.

 AWS Lambda requires zero administration from the user.
 You upload your source code and Lambda takes care of everything required to run and scale your code with high availability.